Deploy Portainer behind Traefik Proxy

 - "traefik.http.routers.edge.rule=Host(`edge.yourdomain.com`)"

-- You're now ready to deploy Portainer by executing the following:
+You can now deploy Portainer by executing the following:

 docker stack deploy portainer -c portainer.yml